fat/bootstrap-closure/Readme.md

 Bootstrap JS + Closure Compiler
 -------------------------------

-This was an prototype largely written during Winter Vacation 2014.
+This was a prototype largely written during Winter Vacation 2014.

 Goals: